-There will be no in-person CHEM lecture courses this fall 2020 semester.
+There will be no in-person CHEM lecture courses in the spring 2021 semester.

 All CHEM lecture courses will be virtual (meeting online in a combination of synchronous - same days/times as scheduled and asynchronous - recorded or posted materials available through the Canvas learning management system)